 The synthesis of InSb CQD is completed in a two-step sequence.
-First, InCl3 and SbCl3 precursors are solubilized separately in oleylamine (OLA).
-In the second step, SbCl3-OLA precursor is injected into InCl3-OLA solution, followed by an injection of the reducing agent, alane N,N-dimethylethylamine (DMEDA).
-Full details of the synthesis method can be found in the Materials and Methods section, and Figure S1.
+First, $InCl_3$ and $SbCl_3$ precursors are solubilized separately in oleylamine (OLA).
+In the second step, $SbCl_3$ -OLA precursor is injected into $InCl_3$ -OLA solution, followed by an injection of the reducing agent, alane N,N-dimethylethylamine (DMEDA).
+Full details of the synthesis method can be found in the Experimental Section and Figure S1 in the Supporting Information.